 We promote a culture of integrity among our professionals.
-The EY Global Code of Conduct provides a clear set of principles that guide our actions and our business conduct, and are to be followed by all EY personnel.
+The EY Global Code of Conduct provides a clear set of principles that guide our actions and our business conduct and are to be followed by all EY personnel.
 The EY Global Code of Conduct is divided into five categories:

 - Working with one another

 - Working with clients and others

 - Acting with professional integrity

 - Maintaining our objectivity and independence

-- Respecting intellectual capital
+- Protecting data, information and intellectual capital